- 1715 - 1966 (Creation)

 The School of Architecture Library was described in the 1950 prospectus as holding the “leading schools of architectural thought of the last hundred years” and “containing valuable pattern books, manuals and published designs of the late eighteenth and early nineteenth centuries”.
 At that time the Library was located in the Woodhouse Lane building.
 In 1961 the West Yorkshire Society of Architects, successor to the Leeds and Yorkshire Architectural Society, donated their Library on permanent loan to the Leeds School of Architecture and the two collections were housed together.
 In the 1960s the collections moved with the Faculties to the Brunswick Terrace Campus (which was demolished in 2009).
 In 2000 the collections moved once more to the Leslie Silver Building when the City Campus Library was opened.
 Together the two collections form a significant and invaluable research resource for the study of architecture.

 Content and structure area

 Scope and content

 System of arrangement

 Script of material

 Physical characteristics and technical requirements

-This link to the West Yorkshire Society of Architects Library will open the Library Catalogue providing a listing of items in the collection.
-Initially, only a small number of books have been fully catalogued, which gives an indication of the range of books available.
+Initially, only a small number of books have been fully catalogued, to give an indication of the range of books available.
 The long-term plan is to catalogue the entire collection using the following standards on the Library Catalogue according to AACR2 and using MARC21, classified by DDC23 and subject index using Library of Congress Subject Headings.